-Naomi Alderman tells the story of the first mass blood bank during WWII and the controversy over segregation and the racialisation of blood.
+Naomi Alderman tells the story of the first mass blood bank during WW2 and the controversy over segregation and the racialisation of blood.

 Blood and Fire: the segregation and racialisation of blood